nenbutsu/kiss/README.txt

 run make and you get kiss.exe if you're lucky.
-(change makefile according to your environment.)
+(modify makefile according to your environment.)

+If you have rlwrap installed, it helps (./kis to invoke or ./kiss without rlwrap).

+(load "test/test.lisp") runs a test suite.

 kiss uses gnu mp library.

-I'm using msys2 mingw64 on Windows 10.
+I'm using msys2 mingw64 on Windows 10 and Ubuntu.

 The rep loop is already running.